T&T Supermarket: Development of largest T&T store and e-commerce platform

-In 2022, an even larger store was opened in Saint-Laurent, Montreal, Quebec.
+In 2022, an even larger outlet of 70,000 ft2 was opened in Saint-Laurent, Montreal, Quebec.
 It was the first T&T store to open in Quebec and is currently the largest store in the supermarket chain.

 Expansion into United States

 In 2024, T&T Supermarket opened its first American location at Marketplace at Factoria in Bellevue, Washington.
-The outlet, spanning 76,000 ft2, claimed to be the largest grocery store in the state.
+The outlet, spanning 76,000 ft2, is the largest Asian grocery store in Washington state.

-In 2025, additional locations in Lynnwood, Washington, and San Jose, California were scheduled to open.
-The 30000 ft2 Lynwood location opened in the Lynnwood Crossroads center on November 13, 2025.
+A 30000 ft2 Lynnwood, Washington location opened in the Lynnwood Crossroads center on November 13, 2025.

+In 2026, T&T opened its first Bay Area location store in San Jose, marking its debut in California.

 Awards

 In 2018, CEO Tina Lee received the Executive of the Year Award by Ascend Canada and, together with founder Cindy Lee, were awarded with the Retail Council of Canada Canadian Grand Prix Trailblazer Lifetime Achievement Award for having "demonstrated outstanding service and dedication to the Canadian retail and grocery industry."
 Cindy Lee received the lifetime achievement award at the 2019 Chinese Canadian entrepreneur awards in recognition of her contributions to the Chinese Canadian business community.